alex-mj/sql-cookbook-initial-script-postgresql/README.md

 Hi.
-There are scripts for creating EMP and DEPT tables on postgresql database
+Here are scripts for creating EMP and DEPT tables on postgresql database

 ```SQL
 create table dept(